JorikdeBoer/jorik_de_boer/README.md

  * [1] Gavrilets, Sergey.
 Fitness landscapes and the origin of species (MPB-41).
 Princeton, NJ: Princeton University Press, 2004.
 Part 2: 'The Bateson-Dobzhansky-Muller Model'
  * [2] Etienne, Rampal S., and James Rosindell.
 "Prolonging the past counteracts the pull of the present: protracted speciation can explain observed slowdowns in diversification."
 Systematic Biology (2011): syr091.
+ * [3] Janzen, Thijs; Höhna, Sebastian and Etienne, Rampal S. "Approximate Bayesian Computation of diversification rates from molecular phylogenies: introducing a new efficient summary statistic, the nLTT."
+Methods in Ecology and Evolution (2015); doi: 10.1111/2041-210X.12350
  * ([My current work](https://github.com/richelbilderbeek/Cer2016/blob/master/doc/Cer2016.pdf))

 ## Scientific presentations